 Molnupiravir also prevents viral replication of SARS-CoV-2, but works in a different way, by introducing errors into the virus’s genetic code.
 It was shown in a randomized, double-blind, placebo-controlled clinical trial to reduce hospitalization or death from any cause by 30% compared with a placebo after 29 days.

-The only FDA-approved treatment for COVID-19 is remdesivir, an intravenous antiviral drug.
-It was approved in October 2020 for hospitalized patients based on randomized, controlled clinical trials that found faster recovery times and statistically significant odds of improving conditions among hospitalized patients with mild to severe COVID-19 who received the drug, compared with those who got a placebo plus standard care.
+One FDA-approved treatment for COVID-19 is remdesivir, an intravenous antiviral drug.
+It was approved in October 2020 for hospitalized patients 12 years and older based on randomized, controlled clinical trials that found faster recovery times and statistically significant odds of improving conditions among hospitalized patients with mild to severe COVID-19 who received the drug, compared with those who got a placebo plus standard care.
+Approval has since been extended to children as young as a month old and to nonhospitalized patients with mild to moderate COVID-19 who are at high risk of developing severe disease.

-Other important therapies include several monoclonal antibodies that target SARS-CoV-2, which the FDA has authorized for patients with mild to moderate disease who are at high risk for developing severe COVID-19.
+Other therapies include monoclonal antibodies that target SARS-CoV-2, which the FDA has authorized for patients with mild to moderate disease who are at high risk for developing severe COVID-19.
 These drugs are synthetic antibodies that are designed to prevent the virus from entering cells, although some may not be effective against all variants of the coronavirus.
-Only two antibodies, Vir Biotechnology and GlaxoSmithKline’s sotrovimab and Eli Lilly’s bebtelovimab, are thought to have activity against the omicron variant, and only bebtelovimab is thought to work against the omicron subvariant BA.2.
+As of Nov.
+30, 2022, no antibodies are FDA-authorized because none are expected to work against the particular viral strains circulating.

 Another key drug in the arsenal is the steroid dexamethasone, which was found in a large randomized controlled trial in the U.K. to provide a mortality benefit in hospitalized COVID-19 patients who were ventilated or receiving supplemental oxygen.
 The finding was announced in June 2020.
 Dexamethasone, however, did not help patients who weren’t receiving respiratory support, and may have harmed them.